danieshrieza/Atom_Query_Bot/README.md

 SOFTWARE.

 # And finally, thanks to everyone who have fork the repository.
 This been a long project for me but this not the end of the project.
-More and more changes are coming on **Atom Query** in the days, weeks, months or even years.
+More and more changes are coming on **Atom Query** in days, weeks, months or even years.
 Thanks to everyone who's reading this notes. 🎉